barryclark/jekyll-now/_posts/2020-05-21-compuational-mixology.markdown

 ![Different ways of mixing a cocktail.](../images/2020_cocktails/mixing.png)

 Simple built cocktails are mixed less intensively compared to stirred or shaken cocktails.
 Blender cocktails are mixed the strongest.
 More intensive mixing means more cooling and dilution, which again implies a different recipe composition.
-Dave Arnolds has analyzed 54 well-known cocktails for their alcohol content, acidity, and sugar content.
+Dave Arnold has analyzed 54 well-known cocktails for their alcohol content, acidity, and sugar content.

 ![Balance of well-known cocktails.
 Image from Liquid Intelligence.](../images/2020_cocktails/balance.png)